jonnymind/SIRPAS/Source/London_Mysteries/Magic_System/Spiritism.md

 ## Spiritism {#BaM-m-spiritism}

-Spiritism is a magic system meant to deal directly with supernatural entitities.
+Spiritism is a magic system meant to deal directly with supernatural entities.
 It's the ability to connect with, and possibly control, the spiritual world of disembodied souls, demons and angels.